 Another indicator of performance was the increase of sodium consumed by those who scored higher in faster rucking events.
-This makes sense, as one of the big issues with longer-distance road marches is electrolyte replacement and water consumption.
+This makes sense, as one of the big issues with longer road marches is electrolyte replacement and water consumption.
 Maintaining sodium levels is critical for performance, especially when in hot/humid or arid environments.
 There were no significant associations between added sugars or saturated fats and individual component scores and physical performance.

-The study specifically linked high-performing successful selection candidates with diet quality and physical performance both before and during selection (test).
+The study specifically linked high-performing successful selection candidates with diet quality and physical performance, both before and during selection (test).
 Not only are there challenging physical demands in this training, with decreased sleep recovery time, but arduous cognitive tasks that require thinking under pressure.

 A direct link between higher diet quality and higher selection performance was proven in this study, with the notable exception of increased sodium levels.
 The faster you could ruck was the number one performance measure for successful selection.
-A higher sodium intake had a direct link to higher performance in both the APFT to get TO the training and the high-mileage ruck marches to get THROUGH the training.
+A higher sodium intake had a direct link to higher performance in both the APFT to get to the training and the high-mileage ruck marches to get through the training.

-This research was conducted under a Memorandum of Agreement between the U.S. Army Special Operations Command and the U.S. Army Research Institute of Environmental Medicine.
+This research was conducted under a memorandum of agreement between the U.S. Army Special Operations Command and the U.S. Army Research Institute of Environmental Medicine.